statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 # Ninja Nitro

-Ninja-Nitro is an alternative implementation of Nitro protocol, with a different contract architecture to the main implementation (Mono-Nitro) in this package.
+Ninja-Nitro is an alternative implementation of Nitro protocol, with a different contract architecture to the main implementation (henceforth Vanilla-Nitro\*) in this package.
 The additional files should all have namespaced paths.

+\*this is just a temporary name.

 ## Overview

-### Recap of Mono-Nitro
+### Recap of Vanilla-Nitro

 The main implementation has 1 x monolithic `Adjudicator` contract and m x `AssetHolder` contracts (one for each of the m Assets in the state channel network).
 The `Adjudicator` API is